luukvanderduim/uno-matrix/README.md

 RAVEDUDE_PORT=/dev/ttyUSB0 cargo r
 ```

-Note: Your Arduino (compatible) may be mapped to a different tty.
+Note: Your Arduino (compatible) may be mapped to a different `/dev/ttyXXX`.

 ## Usage

 The `ribbon` crate provides a `build.rs` script which generates the data to be scrolled.
 You can alter the text message there too.
 Just look for:

 ``` Rust
 const SENTENCE: &str = "Ferris Rocks!";